 Controlled load tariff

 A controlled load tariff is an electricity pricing plan where large appliances such as hot water systems and slab heaters are metered separately.
 Customers can save by using this rate for high-usage items, while standard single rates apply to all other types used in your house or business establishment.
-Controlled Load Tariffs offer lower charges than general per-unit prices.
+Controlled load tariffs offer lower charges than general per-unit prices.

-Feed-in tariffs are a revolutionary way to make money off your solar panels and help the planet simultaneously!
-Feed-in Tariffs, or FiTs for short, best describes this new program.
+Feed-in tariffs are a revolutionary way to make money off your solar panels and help the planet simultaneously.
+Feed-in tariffs, or FiTs for short, best describes this new program.

-When you have an unused million volts worth of electricity generated from your sustainable sources like roofs made out of metal channels on buildings that collect sunlight all day long, it will automatically feed into someone else’s energy grid without any additional effort.
+When you have an unused million volts worth of electricity generated from your sustainable sources like roofs made out of metal channels on buildings that collect sunlight all day long, it will automatically feed into someone else’s energy grid without any additional cost.

-What Are the Best SA Electricity Providers?
+What are the Best SA Electricity Providers?

-According to a survey on South Australian energy consumers conducted by Canstar Blue, the following are the best energy provider in SA.
+According to a survey on South Australian energy consumers conducted by Canstar Blue, the following are the best energy providers in SA.
 They are AGL, Alinta Energy, Lumo Energy, Simply Energy, EnergyAustralia and Origin Energy.

-Is the Cost Of Electricity In SA Very High?
+Is the Cost of Electricity in SA Very High?

 South Australia is the land of expensive power bills.
 The high electricity prices in this state are due to increased generating, transmitting, and distributing energy costs across Southern Australia.
 They're passed on by companies who sell you your kWh at retail rates.

 The debate over how much South Australian households should be paying their providers has been raging.
-South Australia also relies on renewable energy during especially during peak hours when demand is at maximum.
+South Australia also relies on renewable energy especially during peak hours when demand is at maximum.

-Manage Your Power Consumption
+Manage Your Power Consumption in South Australia